 - Get feedback forms from customers at interactions that make sense

 - Listen to call transcripts of customers with the customer executives of your company

-Use Affinity Diagrams
+#3 Use Affinity Diagrams

-Visualize each part
+#4 Visualize each part

-Here is probably the first step of the visualization part.
-Focus on the content that is being input into the document.
+The first step of the visualization part is to focus on the content being put into the document.
 Build a comprehensive model by making use of all the data that was furnished from different sources.

 Here is some information that you need to include at each stage of the customer journey:

 - The actions taken by the customer at each point

 - Areas where the interaction with a customer can be improved